 Diastasis Recti Exercises to Avoid

 Generally, with diastasis recti, you should avoid movements and core exercises that are hard on your midline.
-Sit-ups, crunches, prone planks, and Russian twists put a lot of pressure on the abdominal wall and the core’s connective tissue (the linea alba).
+Sit-ups, crunches, planks, and Russian twists place significant stress on the abdominal wall and the core’s connective tissue, known as the linea alba.
 They may even worsen the separation.

-Avoid these movements until your core is rehabbed.
-They’re not off-limits forever, just until you’re better able to manage pressure!
+As a result, refrain from these movements until your core has fully recovered.
+To be clear, they’re not off-limits forever, just until you’re better able to manage pressure!

 Best Exercises for Diastasis Recti